-When I moved to NYC in 2004, I started coaching gymnastics to children.
-On my first day of teaching classes, I encountered a 5 year old little girl who wouldn't listen.
+When I moved to NYC in 2004, I immediately found a job coaching gymnastics to children.
+On my first day of teaching, I encountered a 5 year old who wouldn't listen.
 Thankfully, I thought, I had enough years of teaching that I knew I could get her to follow to directions.
 Boy was I wrong!
 About 4 weeks into teaching her, I was finally informed that she had autism.
 I had heard the word, but had never come across anyone who had it, until now.
 I bought a book about autism that night and started to read.
 I spent hours, those next few days, in the bookstore reading everything I could get my hands on.
 That next week she listened.
 That next week we bonded.
 That next week would forever change my life.

 I've been fortunate enough to learn from some amazing therapists and schools, including Jen Clark, Kirsten DeBear, Anner Imode, and Cooke Center Academy.